.

 Now that you’ve got a good idea of what starting a podcast involves, you may want to dive deeper into some topics.
 Here are a few resources and guides to help you out.

-- Conversation Creators by Riverside.fm: Our official Facebook group where you can connect with others and ask your burning podcast questions.
+• Conversation Creators by Riverside.fm: Riverside’s official Facebook group where you can connect with other podcasters and ask your burning questions.

-- Riverside webinar hub: We host webinars weekly so you can interact and learn with our team of experts, plus ask your questions live.
+• Riverside webinar hub: Riverside hosts webinars regularly so you can interact and learn with a team of experts, plus ask your questions live.

 Why should you start a podcast?